Two models of the internet are about to fight it out. And it could change your life.

 Is the internet of the twenty-teens due for a change?

-About Apple's new privacy standards, the company said: "We simply believe users should have the choice over the data that is being collected about them and how it's used," according to New York Times report.
+About Apple's new privacy standards, the company said: "We simply believe users should have the choice over the data that is being collected about them and how it's used," according to a New York Times report.
 But Facebook sees Apple's latest feature as a plain, simple profit motive – in the guise of privacy concerns.

 "Free, ad-supported services have been essential to the growth and vitality of the internet, but Apple is trying to rewrite the rules in a way that benefits them and holds back everyone else," argued a spokeswoman.